- At this time, prints in white and silver filament are free. Any other color will be charged $.06/gram. There is a minimum $.25 charge.

 - Obscene or otherwise inappropriate for the library environment

-- In violation of another’s intellectual property rights, including copyright (Title 17, U.S. Code) and patent law (Title 35, U.S. Code)
+- In violation of another’s intellectual property rights, including copyright (Title 17, U.S. Code) and patent laws (Title 35, U.S. Code).
+This includes any items misrepresenting TTUHSC, TTU, or TTUHSC El Paso.

 TTUHSC El Paso library staff reserve the right to decline any 3-D print requests for any reason.